Leeds City Centre Cycle Improvements – Dewsbury Road

 Do you know what the colour of the cycle ways will be?

-Webinar asked about 2 years ago
+Webinar asked almost 3 years ago

 Cycle tracks are generally coloured at junctions and well-used private accesses, to highlight hazardous areas where there is increased conflict between cyclists and motor vehicles.
 Using coloured surfacing in this way serves as a warning to motor vehicle users to take additional care, which may be less effective if all of the cycle track is the same colour.